This material is compliant with the objectives of the following documents:

 A maximum number of training Hours per day is defined (HF principal to be considered);

-A maximum of trainees per group of trainees (28 person).
+A maximum of trainees per group of trainees (28 people).

 Detailed Content / Topics – The following Subjects will be addressed